MariaAleja05/IndusStock/README.md

 3. Unzip the zip file

-4a.
-Open the file with location: InduStock-src-MainIndusStock.py and run the file
+4. (A) Open the file with location: InduStock-src-MainIndusStock.py and run the file

-4b.
-Or if you prefer to open the whole folder in visual studio and run only the file: InduStock-src-MainIndusStock.py
+   (B) Or if you prefer to open the whole folder in visual studio and run only the file: InduStock-src-MainIndusStock.py

-5. If you want to see the database after running the file, open: management-inventory.db
+6. If you want to see the database after running the file, open: management-inventory.db